ByteMansion/leetcode/README.md

 [toc]

 # Solutions to Leetcode Problems
-This repo is aimed at documenting solutions to Leetcode problems or online tests in interview.
+This repo is aimed at documenting solutions to Leetcode problems or online judge problems in interview.
 Another repo also includes hundreds of solutions, but it is a large projects and not convenient to find a specific solution.